TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

     #       export VMAPI_IMAGE=f9b40a06-7e87-3b4d-832a-faf38eb34506
     vi upgrade-images

-    # Pre-download all the images to be used if you like.
-If you skip this,
-    # it'll be lazily done by 'upgrade-all.sh'.
+Pre-download all the images to be used if you like.
+If you skip this, it'll be lazily done by 'upgrade-all.sh'.

     ./download-all.sh upgrade-images 2>&1 | tee download.out

+Get backup copies of /usbkey/... sections and tools in case of rollback:

     cp -r /usbkey/extra ./oldzones
     cp -r /usbkey/default ./olddefault
     cp -r /usbkey/scripts ./oldscripts

+    cp -rP /opt/smartdc/bin ./oldtools

+## upgrade zone: redis, amonredis

+TODO

+## upgrade zone: sapi

+TODO

+## upgrade zone: ufds

+TODO: upgrade-ufds.sh, rollback-ufds.sh

+## upgrade zone: rabbitmq

+TODO: upgrade-rabbitmq.sh

+## upgrade zone: assets, dhcpd

+TODO

+## upgrade zone: binder, manatee (MORAY-138)

+TODO: this is MORAY-138, talk to matt

+## upgrade zone: manatee (*after* MORAY-138)

+TODO

+## upgrade zone: amon, sdc, napi, dapi, imgapi, fwapi, papi, cloudapi, ca, vmapi, cnapi, adminui

+The general procedure is:

     ./upgrade-setup.sh upgrade-images 2>&1 | tee setup.out

     # Add new roles if required, e.g.:
     #  ./add-FOO.sh

-    cp -rP /opt/smartdc/bin ./oldtools
+    # Currently this applies to 'amonredis', 'sdc' and 'papi' if you
+    # don't yet have them.

+    # Upgrade tools in the GZ (in /opt/smartdc/bin).
     ./upgrade-tools.sh 2>&1 | tee tools.out

+    # Upgrade the zones.
     ./upgrade-all.sh upgrade-images 2>&1 | tee upgrade.out

-    # If you upgraded ufds, it's important that you also backfill missing column
-    # data as UFDS does not do this automatically.
-To do this you'll need to
-    # look at:
-    #
-    # git log -p sapi_manifests/ufds/template
-    #
-    # in the ufds.git repo to figure out which columns need to be backfilled,
-    # then run something like:
-    #
-    # /opt/smartdc/moray/node_modules/moray/bin]# ./backfill -i name -i version ufds_o_smartdc
-    #
-    # in the moray zone.
-See JPC-1302 for some more usage ideas.

-    # If upgrading sapi:
-    #
-    # IMPORTANT: if this is the first upgrade to SAPI since HEAD-1804 changes
-    # you'll also need to edit:
-    #
-    #  /opt/smartdc/sapi/lib/server/attributes.js
-    #
-    # in the SAPI zone and add 'SAPI_MODE' to the allowed_keys in
-    # sanitizeMetadata() and restart the sapi service.
-    #
-    ./upgrade-sapi.sh upgrade-images 2>&1 | tee upgrade-sapi.out

 To rollback:

     # WARNING: The 'rollback-images' generated above currently includes *all*
     # roles.
 Not just the ones you've upgraded.
 Generally that is fine, the
-    # rollback will be a no-op, but you might want to edit this file first.
+    # rollback will be a no-op, but you might want to edit this file first
+    # to *just* include the zones in 'upgrade-images'.

     mv zones newzones
     mv oldzones zones